6 March 2021

 Passengers are kindly requested to follow up with Air Mauritius for flight information.

-Passengers are informed that only a few of the Airport's services will be available until resumption of normal Airport operations, e.g. only one or two restaurants may be operational.
+Passengers are informed that only a few of the Airport's services will be available, e.g. only one or two restaurants may be operational.
 Passengers are kindly requested to take necessary precautions.

 It is essential that any person who has reason to suspect that he is a case or carrier of COVID-19, or had contact with a person who has contracted COVID-19, act in a responsible manner so as to not expose other persons to the risk of infection by the disease.